Debosmit-Neogi/opencv-python-blueprints/README.md

 This book demonstrates how to develop a series of intermediate to advanced projects using OpenCV and Python, rather than teaching the core concepts of OpenCV in theoretical lessons.
-Instead, the working projects developed in this book teach the reader how to apply their theoretical knowledge to topics such as image manipulation, augmented reality, object tracking, 3D scene reconstruction, statistical learning, and object categorization.
+Instead, the working projects developed in this book teach the readers how to apply their theoretical knowledge to topics such as image manipulation, Augmented Reality (AR), object tracking, 3D scene reconstruction, statistical learning, and object categorization.

 By the end of this book, readers will be OpenCV experts whose newly gained experience allows them to develop their own advanced computer vision applications.

-If you use either book or code in a scholarly publication, please cite as:
+If you use either the book or the code in a scholarly publication, please cite as:
 > M. Beyeler, (2015).
 OpenCV with Python Blueprints: Design and develop advanced computer vision projects using OpenCV with Python.
 Packt Publishing Ltd., London, England, 230 pages, ISBN 978-
 178528269-0.